-But say your staff complete said workshops or team building exercises, and are still inattentive or dismissive of one another; what then?
+But, say your staff complete said workshops or team building exercises, and are still inattentive or dismissive of one another; what then?
 Well, there are many issues that make listening skills in the workplace harder to control.
 This is not, necessarily, a bad thing.
 Rather than controlling how people talk and listen to one another, you can use and harness these differences to support your team.

 It is important to note that neither form of listening has been proven to be better than the other, but both forms can either annoy or aid one another, depending on the approach.
-If such differences are an evident issue, you, and your staff, must acknowledge these differences, understand them, and approach one another in a different light.
+If such differences are an evident issue, you, and your staff, must acknowledge these differences, understand them, and approach them in a different light.
 Knowledge is power, after all, and if your employees are taught to better their understanding of each other’s’ communication styles, your workforce may get along more than expected.

 Another factor that may affect listening could be that, for the first time in a long time, four to five generations are simultaneously working alongside one another.
 Today, we not only employ the babies of the bunch, the ‘Gen Z’, ‘IGen’ or ‘Centennials’, which were born from 1996 upwards, but also the ‘Millennials’ (1977 to 1995), ‘Generation X’ (1965-1976), the ‘Baby Boomers’ (1946-1964) and finally the ‘Silents’ or ‘Traditionalists’ which cover those born before 1945.
-Five generations with differing life-skills, life-views, values, sayings, colloquialisms, fashions, tastes, abilities, sayings, political views, and attitudes towards work and life, all based on their different experiences of the world, working alongside one another…. what could go wrong?
+Five generations with differing life-skills, life-views, values, sayings, colloquialisms, fashions, tastes, abilities, sayings, political views, and attitudes towards work and life, all based on their different experiences of the world….working alongside one another…. what could go wrong?

-Well the first issue is finding relatability.
+Well the first issue is finding a source of relatability.
 Generally, each generation has more in common with the generation either side of them.
 For instance, ‘Gen Z’ will relate more with the ‘Millennials’, whereas the ‘Millennials’ will relate more with ‘Gen Z’ and ‘Generation X’.
 ‘Generation X’ will relate more with the ‘Millennials’ and the ‘Baby Boomers’ and so on.
 But Place ‘Gen Z’ with the ‘Silents’, or the ‘Baby Boomers’ with the ‘Millennials’, and you could have issues in communication.

 Although it may take time, once issues in communication are highlighted they can be resolved.
 What is hard, however, is spotting where the issues within your business stem from and whether or not they are down to problems in communication or not.